apitoolkit/apitoolkit-landing/content/_index.md

           </div>
           <div class="space-y-2 text-sm sm:pt-4" id="waitlist-form-1">
             <small class="text-blue-900"
-              >APIToolkit is still in closed beta.
+              >APIToolkit is in closed beta.
 But you can join the waitlist below</small
             >
             <div>